-Bonus tip: Ask to see the limo (or other vehicle) in person to verify that it has enough room for your bridal party to fit comfortably inside!
+Bonus Tip: Ask to see the limo (or other vehicles) in person to verify that it has enough room for your bridal party to fit comfortably inside!
 If you’re getting married in the summertime, you’ll also want to ensure that the air conditioning works.

 3. The Fine Print